 Below are step-by step suggestions about how to respond.
 These suggestions are not enough, however.
-Every library should have a collection development policy approved by its governing body.
-In addition to outlining the process and criteria for selecting resources, the policy should describe the procedure the library staff will follow when a user requests that a resource be reconsidered.
+Every library should have a collection development policy with a resource reconsideration process approved by its governing body.
+In addition to outlining the process and criteria for selecting resources, the policy should describe the procedure the library workers will follow when a user requests that a resource be reconsidered.
 Having a policy and procedure in place will help library staff deal confidently and fairly with users who express concerns.

 All challenges, regardless of the source, should be handled in the same way and in accordance with policy.
-Do not make exceptions in the reconsideration process based on whether the challenge is submitted by a member of the public or by a library worker or volunteer.
+Do not make exceptions in the reconsideration process based on whether the challenge is submitted by a member of the public, an administrator, a library staff member, or a volunteer.

 - If the person requests the item be removed from the library’s collection, explain that although the individual may be offended by the library resource, others may not have the same perspective.
 Describe how library materials are selected.
-Libraries have diverse collections with materials from many points of view, and a library’s mission is to provide access to information for all users.
+Libraries have diverse collections with resources from many points of view, and a library’s mission is to provide access to information for all users.
 All library users have the First Amendment right to borrow, read, view, and listen to library resources.

 - Many expressions of concern end after the individual has had an opportunity to express personal feelings about a library resource.
 The person only wanted to be heard and have his opinions acknowledged.
 No further action is needed.
-If this is the case, thank the person for his interest, make notes about the conversation, and file them for future reference.
+If this is the case, thank the person for their interest, make notes about the conversation, and file them for future reference.
 Additionally, report the conversation to the library director or principal.

-- After the conversation, make notes about the conversation, date them, and retain the information to provide background in the event that a request for formal reconsideration form is filed.
+- After the conversation, make notes, date them, and retain the information to provide background in the event that a request for formal reconsideration form is filed.
 Remember that all such notes become part of the record of the reconsideration process and may become public records.

 - Keep your director or principal informed of any concerns expressed, whether you feel they have been successfully resolved or not.
-Knowing that a concern was expressed helps that individual respond knowledgeably if the concerned person contacts her.
+Knowing that a concern was expressed helps that individual respond knowledgeably if the concerned person contacts them.